 What do you think of new media?
 Especially the flood of blogs that are in our view being overhyped for street photography or reporting fashion runway?

 If the new fashion media is anything like the non-main stream news media, I'm all for it.
-I can't imagine a world that only brought us viewpoints like O'Reily and Oberman.
+I can't imagine a world that only brought us viewpoints like O'Reily and Obermann.
 Bring on the massive flow of viewpoints even though it might take me longer to sort it out.

 The above interview with Marcus Abel 2010 © Manner of Man Magazine/Welldressed.
 All rights reserved.
 Reproduction is strictly prohibited without written permission from the publisher. -